Onboarding New Products

 This template illustrates the basic structure of a product submission JSON.
 You may use it as a basis for constructing your submission file, or as a reference in writing your own code to generate submission JSON files.

-Click to show all JSON Template
+Click to show JSON template

 {